jaredhendrickson13/pfsense-api/docs/CONTRIBUTING.md

 - `$this->initial_data` : The request data as it was when the object was created
 - `$this->validated_data` : An array for validators to use to populate data that has been validated
 - `$this->errors` : An array to populate any errors encountered.
 Should be an array of APIResponse values.
-- `$this->config` : Our pfSense configuration array.
-You may read current configuration values using this array or write changes to the configuration by updating it's values.
-If you do make changes to the configuration, you must use call `$this->write_config()` to apply them.
 - `$this->id` : A property to track the current instances configuration ID.
 This is primarily helpful for updating and deleting objects.
 - `$this->validate_id` : A boolean to dictate whether the model object should require validation of the configuration ID.